bokunimowakaru/ping/README.md

 ## Usage for Raspberry Pi Pico W, ESP32 (MicroPython)

 In the "pico" and "esp32" directories, there are also some files coded in MicroPython for Raspberry Pi Pico W, ESP32.
 They send ICMP Pings to Google DNS (8.8.8.8).
-If you don't like to send out from your LAN, please modify the IP address in the line of "adr = '8.8.8.8'" to your device on the LAN.
+If you don't like to send out from your LAN to Internet, please modify the IP address in the line of "adr = '8.8.8.8'" to your device on the LAN.

 	adr = '8.8.8.8'         # Google DNS
 	adr = '192.168.1.1'     # e.g. Gateway on the LAN